PipeItToDevNull/PLN/README.md

 - Fonts are generally smaller
 - Stacked titles are flipped 180 degrees, and more compact
 - The active editor line and gutter lines are highlighted
 - Many icons are removed, I use the command pallete more than a mouse.
+All removals can be controlled via [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).
     - Sidebar icons are removed
     - Editor icons are removed
     - The statusbar is removed